njoubert/spooky/README.md

 	- OD: Secondary thread does all the work.
 In case of death, main error sends data
 - System: Provisioning script, logs into odroids and sets up with latest code.

+## IDEAS ON ARCHITECTURE:

+UNIX-style many-small-applications versus single monolothic app?

+- PRO: If something crashes, we can just restart that section
+- PRO: Good way to think about problems!
+- CON: I'll have to fire up and run a whole bunch of applications, cumbersome

+Can we do UNIX-style, but wrapped behind a single UI the way MAVProxy does it?

+- PRO: Can still restart individual chunks, etc
+- CON: Have to do all that management myself.

+Let's try to do that!